-You are cordially invited to attend the annual meeting of stockholders of Cyclerion Therapeutics, Inc. The annual meeting will be held on June 16, 2020 at 8:00 am, local time.
+You are cordially invited to attend the annual meeting of stockholders of Cyclerion Therapeutics, Inc. The annual meeting will be held on June 24, 2021 at 8:00 a.m., Eastern Time.
 We will hold our annual meeting solely online via the Internet through a live webcast, safeguarding our shareholders and other participants from the pandemic risk.